-Any voter who appears in person at the absentee poll or the poll on Election Day must present one of several forms of identification before being allowed to cast a ballot on the Direct Recording Electronic voting units.
+Any voter who appears in person during advance voting or at his/her assigned poll on Election Day must present one of several forms of identification before being allowed to cast a ballot on the Direct Recording Electronic voting units.
 The forms that may be presented are:

+A Georgia driver's license which was properly issued by the appropriate state agency (may be expired)

+Out-of-State License - Voters MAY vote using their out-of-state driver's license but the license MUST BE VALID!

+NOTE: Voter identification requirements are set forth in Georgia Election Code 21-2-417.
+The requirements outlined here are based on Election Code at the time of printing and are subject to change.
+Refer to the information provided by the Elections office for the latest identification requirements.

+A valid state or federal government issued photo ID, including one issued by the Department of Driver Services or your county registrar's office card with photograph

+A valid United States military identification card with a photograph

-- 1. A Georgia driver's license which was properly issued by the appropriate state agency (may be expired) - 2.
-Out-of-State driver's license which was properly issued by the appropriate state agency MUST BE VALID - 3.
-A valid state or federal government issued photo ID, including one issued by the Department of Driver Services or your county registrar's office - 4.
-A valid United States passport - 5.
-A valid employee identification containing a photograph issued by any branch, department, agency or entity of the United State government, any state, county, municipality, board or authority - 6.
-A valid United States military identification card with a photograph - 7.
-A valid tribal identification card with photograph.
+United States passport

+A valid employee identification containing a photograph issued by any branch, department, agency or entity of the United State government, any state, county, municipality, board or authority

+A valid state or federal government issued photo ID, including one issued by the Department of Driver Services or your county registrar's office